Melbourne and Metropolitan Board of Works: Abolition

 In 1992 the MMBW was abolished and replaced by Melbourne Water.
-During the 1990s Melbourne Water lost the majority of the former MMBW's remaining functions, water supply, sewerage and some parks.
-Water supply and sewerage services were split into 3 public water retailers, while its waterway functions were transferred firstly to Melbourne Parks and Waterways and then to the Minister for Conservation, with Parks Victoria becoming a service provider to the State for the conservation and management of waterways (for which the Parks Charge, being the former "Metropolitan Improvement Rate" is imposed on Melbourne household water bills) as well as some metropolitan parks.
-The waterways that had previously been vested in the MMBW reverted to crown land (s 175 of the Water Industry Act).
+During the 1990s Melbourne Water lost the majority of the former MMBW's remaining functions, water supply, sewerage, and some parks.
+Water supply and sewerage services were split into three public water retailers, while its waterway functions were transferred firstly to Melbourne Parks and Waterways and then to the Minister for Conservation, with Parks Victoria becoming a service provider to the State for the conservation and management of waterways (for which the parks charge, being the former "Metropolitan Improvement Rate" is imposed on Melbourne household water bills) as well as some metropolitan parks.
+The waterways that had previously been vested in the MMBW reverted to crown land (s.175 of the Water Industry Act).
 By the end of the 1990s Melbourne Water's main responsibility was for the provision of bulk water from Melbourne's numerous reservoirs (including water provision to irrigators in outer Melbourne), main drains (for which it continued to impose a metropolitan drainage tariff, having lost the power to impose a rate), and sewage treatment.
 As a successor in law to the Dandenong Valley Authority it is also responsible for flood protection in that former authority's declared "Waterway Management District" (e.g. Patterson Lakes).
 It imposed a "waterway management charge" (otherwise known as a Special Drainage or Precept charge) for the building of levee banks and other flood protection works in these flood prone areas.

-MMBW chief engineers and chairmen
+List of chairmen and chief engineers

-Melbourne Metropolitan Board of Works Executive Engineers between 1891 and 1986: